Q - What kind of experience do I need to travel?

 A – Pay can vary greatly from facility to facility, and region of the country.
 However, when going from a staff position, to travel, in many cases you can expect to double your current income.
 Generally, pay is lower in areas that are highly desirable (such as Hawaii or California).
 Conversely, pay is higher in less-traveled areas such as Hazard, Ky. (for example).

 Q – How does the tax-free money work?

-A – The amount of money provided depends on a couple of factors.
+A –The amount of money provided depends on a couple of factors.
 One, it depends on the state and county you are going to be working in.
-And second, it depends on the overall rate the company is able to provide from the facility.
+Second, it depends on the overall rate the company is able to negotiate with the facility.

 Q – How far away do I need to go in order to be considered a traveler?